Paolof98/Stock_market_project/README.md

 # Analysing and forecasting stock market returns
-## Project for the Data Analystics bootcamp at the Curious Lounge Academy
+## Project for the Data Analytics bootcamp at the Curious Lounge Academy

 Paolo Ferraro,
 April 2025